Persuasion (online magazine): Reception

 The project has been cited or discussed in a variety of major media sources, including in the New York Times, The Atlantic, and The Washington Post.
-In an opinion piece for the New York Times, columnist David Books wrote that the project was part of “a growing rebellion against groupthink and exclusion”.
-Jennifer Rubin, writing in The Washington Post, described Persuasion as one of several “alternative forums for virtual or actual face-to-face debate [that] are badly needed”.
+In an opinion piece for the New York Times, columnist David Brooks wrote that the project was part of "a growing rebellion against groupthink and exclusion".
+Jennifer Rubin, writing in The Washington Post, described Persuasion as one of several "alternative forums for virtual or actual face-to-face debate [that] are badly needed".

-Persuasion has been criticized by some for a perceived excessive focus on “cancel culture” and left-wing illiberalism.
+Persuasion has been criticized by some for a perceived excessive focus on "cancel culture" and left-wing illiberalism.